BlogNewsResourcesWebinarsGlossary

 This webinar will cover:

 Most IT departments have a set of standards or guidelines for adopting new applications or tools.
-Enterprise risk management SaaS policies help an organization identify and mitigate potential security threats in the SaaS layer.
-Before approving a SaaS application for company use, an IT team should assess factors including:
+Before approving a SaaS application for company use, an IT team typically reviews:

 • Privacy settings